intel/neural-compressor/docs/source/smooth_quant.md

 For more details, please read [quantization](quantization.md).
 ## SmoothQuant

-Some models, especially LLMs, activations are much harder to quantize due to the outliers than weights which the distribution is uniform and flat.
+Some models, especially LLMs, activations are much harder to quantize due to the outliers than weights whose distribution is uniform and flat.
 The variance amongst the channels for a given token is large but small between magnitudes of a given channels, therefore, the quantization error will decrease if we can use activation per-channel quantization.
 However, can't perform channel-wise activation quantization currently because it cannot map to hardware-accelerate GEMM kernels well.

 SmoothQuant is an alternative method of per-channel activation quantization.
 It divide the input activation by a per-channel smoothing factor $s\in\mathbb R^{C_i} $ , where $C_i$ is the input channel.
 Also scale the weights accordingly to keep the mathematical equivalence.
 $$